opsschool/curriculum/soft_skills.rst

-A basic knowledge of Excel includes formulas, formatting for readability, using multiple worksheets, and importing external data, More advanced Excel knowledge includes use of macros and pivot tables.
+A basic knowledge of Excel includes formulas, formatting for readability, using multiple worksheets, and importing external data, More advanced Excel knowledge includes use of macros, pivot tables and pivot charts.

 Some operations folks use other Excel-like programs such as OpenOffice or LibreOffice spreadsheet programs.
 Use caution when using something